twilio/video-quickstart-ios/MultiPartyExample/README.md

 **1. Not optimized for Peer-to-Peer Rooms**

 This app is designed to be used in a Group Room.
-If you join a Peer-to-Peer Room then Dominant Speaker or Network Quality events will not be raised.
+If you join a Peer-to-Peer Room then Dominant Speaker and Network Quality events will not be raised.
 Also, using VP8 simulcast in a Peer-to-Peer Room does not provide any benefit.